Author: Craig Neil

 The beginner-friendly cycle route from Trossachs Pier to Stronachlachar and back is approximately 26 miles in length.

-1: Loch Katrine is one of the few outdoors places in Scotland where I recommend not taking your own food.
+1: Loch Katrine is one of the few outdoor places in Scotland where I recommend not taking your own food.

 The cafe at the Trossachs Pier visitor centre serves delicious (and reasonably priced) food and is a great place to stop for lunch due to the outdoor terrace which offers great views of the loch.